-A wholly dependent partner of a deceased serving or former member is entitled to a bereavement payment where the member was receiving, or was entitled to receive, the following payments under the MRCA at the time of his or her death:
+A wholly dependent partner of a deceased serving or former member is entitled to a bereavement payment where the member was receiving, or was entitled to receive, the following payments under the MRCA at the time of their death:

-- incapacity payments;
+- incapacity payments

-- permanent impairment periodic payments; or
+- permanent impairment periodic payments

 - the Special Rate Disability Pension (SRDP) safety net payment.

-If more than one partner was wholly dependent on the serving or former member at the time of his or her death, the bereavement payment will be split between the partners.
+If more than one partner was wholly dependent on the serving or former member at the time of their death, the bereavement payment will be split between the partners.
 The relative loss of financial support each person has suffered as a result of the member's death will be considered in deciding how the payment will be split.
 If there is no wholly dependent partner, the bereavement payment can be made to a dependent child or dependent children of the deceased.

-The bereavement payment is equal to 12 times the weekly amount of the payment that the serving or former member was either receiving, or was entitled to receive, at the time of his or her death.
+The bereavement payment is equal to 12 times the weekly amount of the payment that the serving or former member was either receiving, or was entitled to receive, at the time of their death.

 A bereavement payment is not payable where a permanent impairment entitlement was paid as a lump sum or in cases where periodic incapacity payments were redeemed by payment to member as a lump sum of compensation.
 A claim must be made for bereavement payments.
 Claim form D2053 - Claim for Compensation for Dependants of Deceased Members and Former Members covers both a claim for bereavement payment and compensation for funeral expenses.
-The form is available from the Department of Veterans' Affairs website: www.dva.gov.au/dvaforms/, or by contacting DVA.
+The form is available from the DVA website forms section: www.dva.gov.au/about-us/forms, or by contacting DVA.